techidaily/site-win-able/source/_posts/beat-the-bug-steps-to-fix-black-ops-cold-wars-error-code-887a005.md

 ![](https://images.drivereasy.com/wp-content/uploads/2020/12/Game-settings-DX11.jpg)
 4. Click**Done** to apply the changes.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Launch the game and play for a while to see if the error code 80070057 persists.
 If your game is working like a charm now, then congratulations.
 But if not, try the fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 5\.
 Delete the Battle.net Cache folder